 When I teach with Bible visuals, I often make a comment about their appearance and use it as a teaching tool.

 For example, Naomi was probably not as old as we depict.

 Baselines: 15 was the typical age of marriage in ancient times.
 While that’s certainly young by our standards, in ancient times it was essential to the survival of the species that girls marry young and begin having babies.
 18 was the age at which ancient Jewish tradition believed a man should marry.
-Ruth was childless by Elimelech, but had a child with Boaz (Obed, David’s grandfather), which likely puts Ruth in her 20’s.
+Ruth was childless by Mahlon, but had a child with Boaz (Obed, David’s grandfather), which likely puts Ruth in her 20’s.

 Naomi was probably about 20-25 years older than Ruth, and here’s how we calculate that.
-If Naomi had married at 15 according to custom, and then had two sons according to the scriptures, -meaning she probably had Elimelech in her late teen’s (say 18), -and if according to common practice Elimelech was 18-20 when he married Ruth, that means Naomi may have been as young as 36 (18 + 18) when the 15 year old Ruth married into her household.
+If Naomi had married at 15 according to custom, and then had two sons according to the scriptures, -meaning she probably had Elimelech in her late teen’s (say 18), -and if according to common practice Elimelech was 18-20 when he married Ruth, that means Naomi may have been as young as 36 (18 + 18) when the 15-year-old Ruth married into her household.

 Ruth was childless by Elimelech, and then he died.
-But she had a child with Boaz, so it is logical to assume Ruth was in her 20’s when she married Boaz, because re-marriage was a cultural imperative for younger women.
+But she had a child with Boaz, so it is logical to assume Ruth was in her 20’s when she married Boaz because re-marriage was a cultural imperative for younger women.
 If Ruth was 22-25 when she remarried, that puts Naomi’s age around 44-48.
 Certainly not an “OLD WOMAN” by our standards.

 Life Expectancy in Ancient Times:

 A person who survived childhood diseases, war and disasters would have an average life expectancy of about 52 years in the Roman period.
 (Encyclopedia Britannica) This means they could live into their 60’s, though given healthcare and other stressors, and the archaeological evidence, most certainly did not live that long.